sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 These will check if the custom reminders list `ESPM` exist.
 If it doesn't, it will create one.

-Then, add the logic to actally create a reminder for a selected customer:
+Then, add the logic to actually create a reminder for a selected customer:

 ```swift
     func createReminder(customer: MyPrefixCustomer) {